AdehhRR/azure-docs/articles/cognitive-services/Speaker-recognition/Home.md

 Enrollment for speaker verification is text-dependent, which means speakers need to choose a specific pass phrase to use during both enrollment and verification phases.

 In enrollment, the speaker's voice is recorded saying a specific phrase, then a number of features are extracted and the chosen phrase is recognized.
+Enrollment requires three recordings of the same phrase to enrol the speaker.
 Together, both extracted features and the chosen phrase form a unique voice signature.

 ### Verification
 ###